cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 ## Emergency backup

-In some emergency situations, you might need to take an extraordinary logical backup of the main `app` database.
+In some emergency situations, you might need to take an emergency logical backup of the main `app` database.

 !!!
 Important
-    The instructions you find below must be executed only on emergency situations and the temporary backup files kept under the data protection policies that are effective in your organization.
+    The instructions you find below must be executed only in emergency situations and the temporary backup files kept under the data protection policies that are effective in your organization.
 The dump file is indeed stored in the client machine that runs the `kubectl` command, so make sure that